heckerdavid/city-explorer/README.md

 Actual time needed to complete: ~ 1 hour

+Name of feature: Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

+Estimate of time needed to complete: 2 hours

+Start time: 1700

+Finish time: 1930

+Actual time needed to complete: ~ 2.5 hours

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - Pair programmed 9/20/21 with Cameron Walden, covering the WRRC
 - Pair programmed 9/21/21 with Jacob Gregor, covering the server flow chart
 - Pair programmed 9/22/21 with Valton Jones and Steve Ngo, updated the server flow chart and reviewed code
 - Assisted by Sara Russert on 9/22/21, fixed weather data rendering issue
+- Pair programmed with Harvey Lucas on 9/23/21, updated the server flow chart and reviewed code